-You'll notice two models: the "best" model (in terms of lower misfit, i.e the discrepancy between the observed and the calculated curve) and a medium model calculated by means of MPPD (Marginal Posterior Probability Density, see ref.
+You'll notice two models: the "best" model (in terms of lower misfit, i.e. the discrepancy between the observed and the calculated curve) and a medium model calculated by means of MPPD (Marginal Posterior Probability Density, see ref.
 "Rayleigh Wave Dispersion Curve Inversion via Genetic Algorithms and Posterior Probability Density Evaluation" - Dal Moro et al., 2006).

 Consider this as your final result (however the two models don't differ significantly).
 The final screenshot (figure 7) displays different information.
 Top left the observed data, the curve of the best model and the medium one-often the two curves are one over the other therefore not clear.
 Below you can see the graphic "misfit-generation" that provides the evidence of the improvement of the model according to advancing generations.
-On the right, the V_s profile according to velocity.
+On the right, the $V{\rm S}$ profile according to velocity.

-Quality of the inversion process
+Quality of the inversion process in case of picked modal curves

-Two main facts determine the quality of the inversion process:
+Two facts determine the quality of the inversion process:

-- 1. picking a meaningful dispersion curve (if your picking is wrong, the inversion will also be necessarily meaningless!); - 2. properly setting up the inversion (numbers of layers, V_S variability range and thicknesses, number of models and generations).
+- 1. Correctness of the picked curves: if your picking is wrong, the misfit can be fine (i.e. very small) but the inversion will be necessarily meaningless - 2.
+Proper setting up the inversion parameters (numbers of layers, search space, number of models and generations).